So you’ve made some money investing — or really any asset trade where you came out ahead. Congrats on the big score.

 But don’t count your profits too quickly, because Uncle Sam wants his cut of your gains, too.
 If you’ve made money on an investment, then you’ve earned a capital gain and you’ll have to pay tax on it.

-Capital gains are divided into two big groups, short-term capital gains and long-term capital gains, depending on how long you’ve held the asset.
+Capital gains taxes are divided into two big groups, short-term and long-term, depending on how long you’ve held the asset.

 Here are the differences: